Nature Society (Singapore)

-The Nature Society (Singapore) (NSS) is a non-government, non-profit organisation centered towards the preservation and appreciation of Singapore's natural heritage, as well as that of the surrounding region.
+The Nature Society Singapore (NSS) is a non-government, non-profit organisation centered towards the preservation and appreciation of Singapore's natural heritage, as well as that of the surrounding region.
 Run by volunteers, the NSS depends financially on its members' contributions as well as companies, institutions and individuals.

 History

 NSS has its origin in 1940 when a handful of colonial civil servants got together to form the Malayan Nature Society (MNS).
 Its activities were mainly educational - organising talks by visiting scientists, conducting nature walks, etc. Headquartered in today's Malaysia, the Singapore group became known as the Malayan Nature Society (Singapore Branch).
 It had its headquarters in the National University of Singapore as most office holders were from the then Departments of Botany and Zoology, now merged into the Department of Biological Sciences.
 As such, there were always close collaborations with academics, who had the necessary scientific background.
 In 1991 the society split from MNS and re-registered itself as NSS.
 Following the re-registration, NSS moved its base from NUS leading to a decline in the number of academic members of the society.
 The society has recently reinforced its links with academics.

 The Patron of the Nature Society is Tommy Koh.
-The current President is Shawn Lum.
+The current President is Dr Yeo Seng Beng.

+Data breach (2020)

+In November 2020, the Nature Society discovered that it had suffered a data breach.
+According to investigations carried out by the Personal Data Protection Commission of Singapore (PDPC), the personal data of 5,131 individuals who had created user accounts on the society's website had their personal data affected, and potentially exfiltrated and made available on hacking forums.

+The PDPC found that the Nature Society had not complied with its data protection obligations under the Personal Data Protection Act (PDPA) because, amongst other matters, it had not designated any individuals responsible for compliance with the PDPA and, had not developed and implemented any data protection policies prior to the incident, and had failed to put in place reasonable measures to protect personal data.

+The society's website had been designed and developed by an external vendor in 2011, but following that, the society had not engaged any party to maintain the website's security, and did not take any steps to ensure the security of its website itself.

+The Nature Society was fined a total SGD14,000 for its non-compliance with the PDPA.